Who is Oxford working with?

 The University of Oxford is a partner in the COP26 Universities Network, a group of over 30 universities working to strengthen access to research, evidence and academic expertise to support a successful COP26 in Glasgow.

-If you would like to get involved in the COP26 Universities Network initiatives, please check the opportunities pages, which will include the latest requests from the Network.
+If you would like to get involved, please check the opportunities pages which will also include the latest requests from the Network.

 International Universities Climate Alliance